Received: March 10, 2020; Revised: August 26, 2020; Accepted: September 10, 2020

 The over consumption of unbalanced diet is considered one of the major health problems in the modern societies, leading to a high prevalence of metabolic syndrome (MBS) associated with immoderate abdominal obesity, insulin resistance, hypertension and dyslipidemia [1-3].
 These components of MBS participate in excessive reactive oxygen species (ROS) generation and impairment of antioxidant defense mechanisms in our bodies.
 Eventually, these conditions certainly increase the incidence of MBS pathogenesis , like type 2 diabetes mellitus (T2DM) and cardiovascular morbidities .

 Morin (2´,3,4´,5,7-pentahydroxyflavone) is a C15 flavonoid structure, containing three phenolic rings, which was first isolated in the year 1830 .
 Morin is a yellowish pigment, exists in a mill, fig, guava leaves, onion, apple and other Moraceae, which has been used in folk medicine .
 In earlier studies, the low cytotoxicity of morin has been reported on cellular cultures and animal models and treatment with morin orally at chronic doses did not exhibit any toxicity .
-Tests
+Tests in vivo have emphasized that the plasma concentration of morin does notexceed 1% after oral administration of high doses (200 mg/kg) Since it has low bioavailability and well tolerated natural antioxidant .

 Moreover, it was indicated that morin possesses protective properties of many human cell types such as antioxidant, anti-inflammatory, antinociceptive, antihyperglycemic, and antiangiogenic effects .